 - I’m married to my best friend, Rachel.

-- I work on the sales and enterprise accounts side of things at GitHub.
+- I help with sales and business operations at GitHub.

-- I love to ski, camp and hike, and I’m slowly learning to golf.
+- I love to ski, jog, camp, and hike.

 - Apple TV